aVelmat/Fire-planet/README.md

 # Fire planet (ENG)

 This repository is a strategy game project designed for both game play and AI creation developed on the Unity engine.
-This project was inspired by the game “the battle of polytopia”
+This project was inspired by the game “the battle of polytopia”.
+The game is currently in development.

 ## Description